Welcome to VENT Experts!

 For a whirlybird to function correctly, it needs a source of incoming air.
 An effective roof ventilation system requires both exhaust vents, like whirlybirds, and intake vents.
 These intake vents, often installed under the eaves, allow cooler, fresh air to be drawn into the roof space as the hot air is expelled.

 The number and placement of roof vents are also critical.
 A single whirlybird on a large roof will have a minimal impact.
 The required number depends on the size of the roof cavity and the local climate.

-In many cases, a mechanical roof ventilation system is a more reliable solution.
+The Solution: In many cases, a mechanical roof ventilation system is a more reliable solution.
 Powered fans are not dependent on the wind.
 They provide consistent and controlled airflow to actively remove trapped heat, reducing the thermal load on your home and lowering cooling costs.
-They offer predictable performance when you need it most.

 Myth 3: Ventilation is only important in summer.